• Home

 Bhagavad Gita

 At its core, the Bhagavad Gita teaches that God dwells within all beings and that the highest path is to awaken our love and devotion toward Him.
-Through bhakti—the yoga of loving union with the Divine—our actions, thoughts, and emotions are purified, and our life becomes an offering of love to the Supreme Lord.
+Through bhakti, the yoga of loving union with God, our actions, thoughts, and emotions are purified, and our life becomes an offering of love to the Supreme Lord.

 May this sacred dialogue between God and His devotee open your heart to the living presence of God within you.
-The Gita is not a book to be studied only with the mind—it is a song to be heard with the heart of the soul.
+The Gita is not a book to be studied only with the mind; it is a song to be heard through the heart of the soul.

 Translations by various holy masters: